ibm-cloud-security/appid-serversdk-nodejs/README.md

         });

 ```
-### Cloud Directory
+## Cloud Directory
-Make sure to that Cloud Directory identity provider set to ON at AppID dashboard,
+Make sure to that Cloud Directory identity provider set to **ON** in the App ID dashboard and that you've included a callback endpoint.
-and include the callback endpoint when using the following.

-#### Login using resource owner password flow
+### Login using resource owner password flow
 WebAppStrategy allows users to login to your web application using username/password.
-After successful login the user access token will be persisted in HTTP session, making it available as long as HTTP session is kept alive.
+After successful login, the user access token will be persisted in HTTP session, making it available as long as HTTP session is kept alive.
 Once HTTP session is destroyed or expired the user access token will be destroyed as well.
 To allow login using username/password add to your app a post route that will be called with the username and password parameters.
 ```javascript
 app.post("/form/submit", bodyParser.urlencoded({extended: false}), passport.authenticate(WebAppStrategy.STRATEGY_NAME, {